cat-j/pbcrypt/README.md

 ```$ python3 ./scripts/run-experiments.sh```

 will measure all four crackers' performance at cracking wordlists of sizes
-16 to 8192 in steps of 16 passwords, with password lengths 3, 13 and 72.
+32 to 8192 in steps of 32 passwords, with password lengths 72, 13 and 3.
-This is under development right now though, so it... won't actually do that
-just yet.
-Be warned: it takes _four days_ on my computer.
+Be warned: it takes _three days_ on my computer.